Benefits

 1. Expanded Mental Health Resources

 The prevalence of stress, anxiety, and other mental health conditions in the personal and work lives of many employees remains a major concern.
-However, the COVID-19 pandemic has opened up more conversations around mental health, leading to increased transparency and empathy, particularly in the workplace.
-As attitudes continue to shift for the better, employers are recognizing the need to prioritize mental health support for their employees through various resources and benefits.
+However, the COVID-19 pandemic has opened up more conversations around mental health in the workplace, leading to increased transparency and empathy, particularly in the workplace.
+As attitudes continue to shift for the better, employers are recognizing the need to prioritize mental and emotional health support through various resources and benefits.

 2. Advancement of Health Equity

-Financial wellness is a top concern for many employees, and the recent economic uncertainty has only heightened that.
-As companies prepare for the possibility of a recession, they are uniquely positioned to support employees with much-needed financial guidance and educational resources.
+Financial well-being is a priority for many employees, and recent economic uncertainty has only heightened this concern.
+As companies prepare for the possibility of a recession, they are uniquely positioned to support employees with much-needed financial guidance and educational programs.

 Employers should be aware of the most common financial goals of employees, which include: